-May 31, 2023
+May 29, 2024

-RE: June 6, 2023 MCAQMD Budget Hearing
+RE: June 4, 2024 MCAQMD Budget Hearing

 The Mendocino County Air Quality Management District (District) maintains an active and effective air quality management program to protect the health and welfare of the populace of Mendocino County and the North Coast Air Basin.
 This is a shared mission with State and Federal agencies.
 The District has primary responsibility for stationary air pollution sources in conformance with all District regulations and State and Federal laws.
 As a designated Air Basin, the District participates in several Local, State and Federal programs by law.
-The District's attainment status with all of the Ambient Air Quality Standards (AAQS) has enabled flexibility when meeting State and Federal requirements.
+The District's attainment status with all of the National Ambient Air Quality Standards (NAAQS) has enabled flexibility when meeting State and Federal requirements.
+However, recent NAAQS changes may affect attainment status from 2025 forward.

-The above referenced, June 6, 2023, draft budget hearing is intended to meet the requirements of California Health and Safety Code (H&SC) Section 40131.
+The above referenced, June 4, 2024, draft budget hearing is intended to meet the requirements of California Health and Safety Code (H&SC) Section 40131.

-The purpose of this hearing is to present, take public comment on, and consider the District's FY 2023/2024 draft budget (See Attachment 1 and 2).
+The purpose of this hearing is to present, take public comment on, and consider the District's FY 2024/2025 draft budget (See Attachment 1 and 2).
 The final budget is to be considered for adoption at a later date, no sooner than 2 weeks from the draft budget hearing.